Skip to main content

 Create a webhook subscription

-From your Account Settings in dbt Cloud (using the gear menu in the top right corner), click Create New Webhook in the Webhooks section.
+Navigate to Account settings in dbt Cloud (by clicking your account name from the left side panel), and click Create New Webhook in the Webhooks section.
 You can find the appropriate dbt Cloud access URL for your region and plan with Regions & IP addresses.

 To configure your new webhook: